 Who is ready to get going on their Tania culottes?!
-I’m going to get us started with the pleats.
+I’m going to get us started with sewing the front and back pleats.
 The pattern instructions have you do the pockets first and then the pleats, but I like to get the pleats out of the way in the beginning.
 Whichever order you’d like to do them is fine and doesn’t change anything about the construction!

 Ok, let’s go!

 Let’s start with the front.
 On each of the front pieces, mark the stitch line indicated on the pattern, making a small circle/dot at the end.
 You can do this with tailors chalk, basting stitches, or pins.

 Place the two front pieces on top of each other, right sides together.
 Line up the crotch seam, and make sure those stitch line marks line up.
 Pin in place.